 Officially called Pescadería Street, the famous Calle de las Ostras or Oyster Street is a narrow pedestrian street.
-The area here is filled with restaurants which serve the superb Vigo estuary oysters along with a chilled glass of Rías Baixas (DO) - white wine.
+The area has many restaurants that serve the superb Vigo estuary oysters along with a chilled glass of Rías Baixas (DO) - white wine.

 Beach of A Punta

-This is also called the Beach of A Punta Timoeiro.
+It is also called the Beach of A Punta Timoeiro.
 Located at the Parish of Teis, it is 127m wide.
-It offers facilities like life-saving equipment and guards and first aid equipment.
-Equipped with facilities such as a promenade, showers, drinking fountains, public telephone, small car park and Red Cross.
+It offers facilities like life-saving equipment and guards, and first aid equipment.
+It has a promenade, showers, drinking fountains, public telephone, small car park and Red Cross.

 Rias Bajas (Rías Baixas)

 Located in the southern part of Spain's Galicia region, Rias Bajas is a part of Costa del Morisco, overlooking the Atlantic Ocean.
 Also known as Lower Rias, it is the southern part of the Province of Coruña and the entire Province of Pontevedra.
 It's bordered by the Portuguese coast in the south and ends at Cape Finisterre to the North.